 Dogs are not people, but we continually treat them as if they were.
 We talk to them as if they were human, we view their behavior as if they had human thoughts, and we try to teach them using human language.

 Dogs come to live with us with their own behavior, language and skills – their own “culture” and it isn’t always a good fit with our own human ways.
-Some behavior that your dog exhibits is natural and perfectly normal, but you may feel it is wrong, bad, or inappropriate.
+Most behavior (if not all) that your dog exhibits is natural and perfectly normal, but you may feel it is wrong, bad, or inappropriate.
 Behavior that you would like from your dog may not come naturally to him, that combination leads us into the “Culture Clash”.

 The way to avoid the Culture Clash pitfalls are twofold; we need to better understand our dogs motivation, or why they do what they do, and we need to communicate to them in a way that they can understand.
 My aim as an instructor is to help you achieve those goals.
 You are building a relationship with your dog, so you need to decide what type of relationship you want to have.
 One built on trust and respect, or one built on control and dominance.
 At P.R.DOGz, the training methods used are those that build trust and respect.